Visual Studio Code

 Licensing and backdoor

-Microsoft would not be Microsoft, however, if the company did not include a backdoor from the point of view of open source supporters.
-For example, the source code of VS Code is open under an MIT license; however, the packages that Microsoft builds for Debian and Ubuntu, among others, are under a proprietary license and collect telemetry data without demand.
-At least users can prevent this by disabling all or part of this behavior under File > Preferences > Telemetry Settings.
+Microsoft would not be Microsoft, however, if the company did not include something that open source supporters call a backdoor.
+Even the (proprietary, as we learned above) packages that Microsoft builds for Debian and Ubuntu collect telemetry data without asking first.
+At least users can prevent this by disabling all or part of this behavior in the Settings.

 Installation